Skip to main content

 However, these assumptions will not apply when:

-1. The persons listed above are not active public officials or holders of official positions or employment and had their habitual residence abroad prior to the acquisition of any of the aforementioned circumstances.
+1. The persons listed above are not active public officials or holders of an official position or employment and had their habitual residence abroad prior to acquiring any of the aforementioned circumstances.

-2. In the case of spouses not legally separated or minor children, when they had their habitual residence abroad prior to the acquisition by the spouse, father or mother, of the conditions listed above.
+2. In the case of spouses who are not legally separated or minor children, when they had their habitual residence abroad prior to the acquisition by the spouse, father or mother of the conditions listed above.

 Agreement and double residence

-In the agreements to avoid double taxation signed by Spain, to define a person as a resident of a State, reference is made to the internal legislation of each State.
-Taking into account that each State can establish different criteria, two States can agree on considering a person a resident.
+In the agreements to avoid double taxation signed by Spain, reference is made to the internal legislation of each State in order to define a person as a resident of a State.
+Given that each State may establish different criteria, two States may agree in considering a person as a resident.

-In these cases, the agreements establish, in general, the following criteria to prevent a person from being considered a resident in the two States:
+In these cases, the agreements establish, in general, the following criteria to prevent a person from being considered resident in both States:

-1. You will be a resident of the State where you have permanent housing at your disposal.
+1. He shall be a resident of the State where he has a permanent home available to him.

-2. If you have a permanent home at your disposal in both States, you will be considered a resident of the State with which you have the closest personal and economic relations (center of vital interests).
+2. If you have a permanent home available to you in both States, you will be considered a resident of the State with which you have closer personal and economic ties (center of vital interests).

-3. If this cannot be determined, you will be considered a resident of the State where you habitually live.
+3. If this cannot be determined, he/she will be considered a resident of the State where he/she habitually resides.

-4. If he habitually lives in both States or does not live in either of them, he will be considered a resident of the State of which he is a national.
+4. If you habitually reside in both States or in neither of them, you will be considered a resident of the State of which you are a national.

-Tax residence is accredited by means of a certificate issued by the competent Tax Authority of the country in question.
+Tax residency is accredited by a certificate issued by the competent Tax Authority of the country in question.
 The period of validity of these certificates is one year.

-A person can have a residence permit or administrative residence in a State and not be considered a tax resident there.
+A person may have a residence permit or administrative residence in a State and not be considered a tax resident in that State.